VDA5050/VDA5050/VDA5050_EN.md

 The MQTT protocol provides the option of setting a last will message for a client.
 If the client disconnects unexpectedly for any reason, the last will is distributed by the broker to other subscribed clients.
-The use of this feature is described in section "[Topic "connection"](#615-topic-connection)".
+The use of this feature is described in Section [6.14 Topic "connection"](#614-topic-connection).

 If the AGV disconnects from the broker, it keeps all the order information and fulfills the order up to the last released node.